-I’ve been getting a lot of flack over the title of my blog.
+I’ve been getting a lot of flack over the title of this publication.
 Most people love it, some people hate it (especially after I insult their Chacos, my bad!
 It was sort of a joke?)

-Well first of all, it’s my blog and I can name it whatever I want.
+Well first of all, I can name it whatever I want.
 I don’t go trolling your pages telling you what to do.
 Second of all, I know I can’t please everyone, but felt I needed to define what exactly is meant by “basic bitch.”

 Here is Urban Dictionary’s definition: “Someone who is unflinchingly upholding of the status quo and stereotypes of their gender without even realizing it.
 She engages in typical, unoriginal behaviors, modes of dress, speech, and likes.
 She is tragically/laughably unaware of her utter lack of specialness and intrigue.
 She believes herself to be unique, fly, amazing, and a complete catch, when really she is boring, painfully normal, and par.
 She believes her experiences to be crazy, wild, and different or somehow more special than everything that everybody else is doing, when really, almost everyone is doing or has done the exact same thing.
 She is typical and a dime a dozen.
 There are many subtypes of basicness, such as the basic ratchet, the basic sorority bitch, the basic groupie bitch, the basic I’m-so-Carrie-from-Sex-and-the-City bitch, etc, but ultimately, they all share the common thread of being expendable and unnoteworthy and, in some cases, having absolutely no redeeming qualities.”